 Another option you may want to consider is business interruption or rental insurance, which is intended to cover your losses in a situation where you are unable to use your property due to repairs.
 As part of the decision-making process, remember to ask your provider how lost income is calculated.

 One thing homeowners and businesses alike often wonder: If you skip the insurance, will help come from the government?
 There may be assistance available.
 However, while help may materialize, the underlying reality is that you can’t count on it.

 Whether you do it yourself or hire contractors, proactively fortifying your home against disaster can reduce your risk of significant damage.

-The Federal Emergency Management Agency has compiled a searchable portfolio of projects that different individuals and groups have done to mitigate losses, like fire-resistant vegetation in California or building a safe room as protection from tornadoes in Alabama.
+The Federal Emergency Management Agency has compiled a searchable portfolio of projects that different individuals and groups have done to mitigate losses, like fire-resistant building materials in California or building a safe room as protection from hurricanes in Texas.

 The Insurance Institute for Business & Home Safety has also done extensive testing to develop recommendations that can protect your property, from hurricanes to wildfires and freezing weather; just review the ‘Risks’ information provided through their site.

 Protect Your Guests With Supplies And A Plan

 For every-day issues, provide a basic first aid kit and a list of emergency numbers readily available.
 You can purchase assembled kits from a variety of stores, or put one together yourself.